norbert-mosinski/packlist/doc.md

 - **Managers**: Perform operations on a given object, providing convenience functions.
 - **Entities/Models**: Data models that always have an ID.
 - **Schemas**: Define data structures and validation rules, separated where necessary.
+- **Props/Types**: Define globally if used across the app, otherwise in same file.

 ## Component Structure

 Each component has its own folder with the following structure: components -> user -> index.ts, data.tsx, behavior.tsx, presentation.tsx

 This structure allows the **presentation** part of the component to be reused with different **behavior** and **data**.
 If behavior is shared across components, it can be moved to hooks for reusability.
+Props are defined in same file but exported in index.ts if needed.

 ## Communication Between Components